martinskeem/powerbi-fullscreen/README.md

 <website>: whatever hostname you use to host your website
 <WorkspaceID>, <DashboardID>: details of the dashboard that you are showing, these IDs can be found by navigating to the report in Power BI and get the details out of the URL.
 <RefreshIntervalAsMinutes>: if dashboard should update automatically from dataset, define this in minutes.
+Can be omitted for no refresh.